ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

   ```
   ./init-localstack.sh <OMDB_API_KEY>
   ```
-  The script requires as argument `OMDB_API_KEY`.
+  The script requires `OMDB_API_KEY` as first and unique argument.
 The script will create:
   - a domain for `OpenSearch` will be created as well as the `movies` index using the `movies-mapping.json` provided;
   - the `S3` bucket `com.mycompany.movieapi.posters`;
   - a secret for `OMDB_API_KEY`.

 ## Running application with Maven

-In a terminal and, inside `springboot-aws-localstack` root folder, run the following command
+In a terminal and, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following command
 ```
 ./mvnw clean spring-boot:run --projects movie-api -Dspring-boot.run.jvmArguments="-Daws.accessKey=key -Daws.secretAccessKey=secret"
 ```